-Coresix Precision Glass facilities are equipped with state of the art custom CNC glass and glass component manufacturing equipment.
+Coresix Precision Glass facilities are equipped with state-of-the-art custom CNC glass and glass component manufacturing equipment.
 Coresix Precision Glass has extensive experience in custom glass cutting and fabrication.

-Our custom glass manufacturing services include: custom glass cutting, glass edging, glass lapping, glass polishing, glass cleaning as well as laser marking glass, glass inspection, chemical strengthening glass and custom packaging glass.
+Our custom glass manufacturing services include custom glass cutting, glass edging, glass lapping, glass polishing, glass cleaning as well as laser marking glass, glass inspection, chemical strengthening glass, and custom packaging glass.
 To become a trusted glass supplier for markets all over the world, we have refined our process and perfected them.
 Allowing us to provide unmatched services for your business.

-At Coresix, we have the capability to apply the correct edge for every application and the knowledge to provide the most efficient and cost effective solution to your glass needs.
+At Coresix, we have the capability to apply the correct edge for every application and the knowledge to provide the most efficient and cost-effective solution to your glass needs.

 Our lapping and polishing experience dates to the late ‘70’s when flat substrates were required for mirror coatings used in copy machines and printing presses.

-From a background in the mass production of CD Master Glass, Coresix has been successful in evolving our polishing process to produce the highest level of surface quality and cleanliness available in the semiconductor, photolithography, biotech and display industries today.
+From a background in the mass production of CD Master Glass, Coresix has been successful in evolving our polishing process to produce the highest level of surface quality and cleanliness available in the semiconductor, photolithography, biotech, and display industries today.

 Glass Laser Marking

-With many of today’s technologies, the introduction of foreign matter to the process can have serious impact on production yields and product performance.
+With many of today’s technologies, the introduction of foreign matter to the process can have a serious impact on production yields and product performance.

-From particle free windows and wafers to large format, high volume sheet glass, Coresix has the experience and expertise to protect your investment through a variety of packaging solutions.
+From particle-free windows and wafers to large format, high volume sheet glass, Coresix has the experience and expertise to protect your investment through a variety of packaging solutions.